-Oberlin College’s Creativity & Leadership Project is a multi-disciplinary effort designed to encourage students to put their innovative ideas into practice.
-The project reflects Oberlin’s musical and artistic excellence, academic rigor, and longstanding commitment to preparing students for leadership and civic engagement.
+Oberlin College’s Creativity & Leadership Program is a multi-disciplinary effort designed to encourage students to put their innovative ideas into practice.
+The program reflects Oberlin’s artistic excellence, academic rigor, and longstanding commitment to preparing students for leadership and civic engagement.

 Oberlin's approach to entrepreneurship derives from the synergy between the liberal arts and pre-professional training.
-It challenges students to imagine their lives beyond Oberlin, to prepare for and "practice" those lives while they are students, and to draw upon and interweave their intellectual and artistic interests, ideas, and aspirations with experiential learning and co-curricular activities as they seek to tackle the questions, challenges, and opportunities of the 21st century.
-The project emphasizes creativity, leadership, and innovation as attributes at the core of successful ventures in any field.
+Through experiential learning, co-curricular activities, and expert coaching, students are challenged to hone their intellectual and artistic passions.
+Students design and launch new ventures - broadly defined - to tackle the questions, challenges, and opportunities of the 21st century.
+The program emphasizes creativity, leadership, and innovation as attributes at the core of successful ventures in any field.

 Morgan and Kauffman Foundations

 Creativity & Leadership: Entrepreneurship at Oberlin is part of the Northeast Ohio Collegiate Entrepreneurship Program (NEOCEP), a Kauffman CampusesSMInitiative funded by the Burton D. Morgan Foundation and the Ewing Marion Kauffman Foundation.

 The mission of The Burton D. Morgan Foundation is to strengthen the free enterprise system by investing in organizations and institutions that foster the entrepreneurial spirit.
 In 1967, Burton D. Morgan established the private foundation based in Akron, Ohio.
 The primary purpose of the Foundation is to preserve and support the free enterprise system, which Mr. Morgan believed to be America’s greatest asset.